-Cross-country scholar-athlete Sierra Ponthier '18 has been awarded a prestigious and highly selective Thomas J. Watson Fellowship.
+Cross-country scholar-athlete and Belk Scholar Sierra Ponthier '18 has been awarded a prestigious and highly selective Thomas J. Watson Fellowship.
 She is one of only 40 annual winners, chosen from applicants at private colleges and universities across the United States.

 Davidson has produced one or more Watson winners in 49 of the award's 50 years.
 Six out of Davidson's last seven winners have been scholar-athletes, in men's and women's cross-country, men's and women's soccer and women's basketball.